neuefische/web-exercises/sessions/react-immutable-state/form/README.md

 - There are three input fields with predefined values, but you cannot change them yet.
 - Your task is to write the logic for the `handle` functions in order to update the state accordingly.

-> 💡 The `Form` component has its own state in order to re-render on every user input; it is thus called a "controlled component".
-In contrast, we have mostly seen "uncontrolled components", i.e. the state and its updater functions are passed to the form via props.
+> 💡 The `Form` component uses "controlled components" for the inputs.
+It has a state to constantly store the input values.
+It re-renders on every change of an input to refresh the value displayed in the UI.
+>
+> This is contrast to the approach using "uncontrolled components", that we have seen mostly.
+Here the input values get stored in state when the form is submitted.

 ### Updating with Spread Syntax